nathanbraun/nathanbraun-com/content/vim.md

 regular touch typing is big jump.
 Going from regular typing to Vim is a similar jump.

-I'll save the evangelizing for actual the site, but suffice to say if you're interested in taking notes on, and consuming and making connections between information — and you like keyboard shortcuts — you should definitely check out Vim.
+I'll save the evangelizing for the site, but suffice to say if you're interested in taking notes on, and ingesting and making connections between information — and you like keyboard shortcuts — you should definitely check out Vim.

 ## Motivation
 I've been using Vim for about 10 years.
 Initially, it was for code, but within